ashki23/module-projection/README.md

     - `^docbook-.*`
     - `.*proto$`
     - `.*font.*`
- - Drop hashes
+ 1. Drops hashes
- - Create links from actual modulefiles to `/opt/modulefiles/`
+ 1. Creates links from actual modulefiles to `/opt/modulefiles/`

 ## Bashrc

-Add the following to the `.bashrc` file (need to modify lmod path based on your environment):
+To activat lmod and update the modulepath, add the following to `.bashrc` file (need to modify lmod path based on your environment):

 ``` bash
 export MODULEPATH='/opt/modulefiles/'